psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "The parish wunt allow no coffin," said Joe Trumper, the horsebreaker, as the evening closed in, and he stood in the Welsh Harp skittle-alley by candlelight, with some companions, looking down, very little moved, at the prostrate, lifeless figure.

 "No," added Sam Morgan, the pig dealer, "and there'll be no service.
 Pity though, that the poor chap should be drowed in like a cannibal.
-We might get Old Jack the Scape to do what he could for him, though; what do'st say? "
+We might get Old Jack the Scape to do what he could for him, though; what do'st say?"

 "Iss; Iss!" chorused the others, "we'll have Jack the Scape!"

 Jack the Scape was a gaunt, miserable old man, who lived by himself in a hovel on the Walford-road, and frequently figured at funerals, as "The Sin-Eater."
 Such a profession was by no means uncommon in Herefordshire.
 In half an hour's time, old Jack was standing by the coffin in the skittle-alley.
-"I don't me'nd," said he; "but you ain't got no bowl made of maple-wood, and that's what I always has gi'en me, full of beer, as well as the sixpence. "
+"I don't me'nd," said he; "but you ain't got no bowl made of maple-wood, and that's what I always has gi'en me, full of beer, as well as the sixpence."

 "No," replied Tom Morgan; "thee must manage wi'out the maple bowl; but here's a quart-pot o' good old stingo; I ha' paid for him mysen; thee must make this 'un do; get to work, Jack, for the grave will be waiting."